Fausto Cannone: Biography

-As he did not like the music business, he published a few albums only in the last years of his life.
+As he did not like the music business, he published only a few albums in the last years of his life.

 With Ignazio Buttitta and Rosa Balistreri

 Thanks to the collaboration with the Sicilian poet Ignazio Buttitta and Rosa Balistreri, Fausto Cannone has discovered his love for his land and for the people who have fought for Sicily.
 He set to music 16 poems and a comedy for Buttitta who wrote about Cannone: